Preparing Your Pet Bird for Winter

 Low humidity, shifting temperatures, and stress can lead to decline in physical health and feather picking.
 Make sure to keep your bird occupied during the winter months so that he doesn't succumb to boredom and bad behavior.
 As always, watch your bird's behavior, droppings, and food intake for changes that might indicate stress or disease.

-Climate changes can be a shock to you and your bird, but if you take the necessary steps of preparation, you can make the transition smoother for both of you!
+Weather changes can be a shock to you and your bird, but if you take the necessary steps of preparation, you can make the transition smoother for both of you!

 Discover More!Full-Spectrum Lighting for Birds